kemayo/davidlynch.org/_posts/2008-05-06-ubuntu-sharing-music-with-itunes.markdown

 - music
 - itunes
 ---
-1. <code>sudo aptitude install mt-daapd</code>
+1. `sudo aptitude install mt-daapd`
-2. Edit <code>/etc/mt-daapd.conf</code> so that <code>mp3_dir = [your music directory]</code>.
+2. Edit `/etc/mt-daapd.conf` so that `mp3_dir = [your music directory]`.
 (Also any other configuration changes you might want to make; the file is well-commented.)
-3. <code>sudo /etc/init.d/mt-daapd restart</code>
+3. `sudo /etc/init.d/mt-daapd restart`

-Really this would work on any Debian-derived distro... but I've only <em>tried</em> it on Ubuntu.
+Really this would work on any Debian-derived distro... but I've only *tried* it on Ubuntu.

 <ins>Update: It looks like mt-daapd puts an admin interface on http://localhost:3689/ (with the default password being 'mt-daapd'), which you can use to configure things like the location of your music.
 So you might not even need to do any config file editing...</ins>